 Before we start flashing images, there are two crucial hardware connections you need to make:

-1. Network Connection: We will be using the Debian mini.iso netboot installer.
+mini.efinetboot image.
 This installer requires an active internet connection to download packages during the setup process.
 You cannot skip this.
-Plug an Ethernet cable directly from the Waveshare board into your network switch.
+Plug an Ethernet cable directly from the Waveshare board into your network switch. - Serial Console (UART): To interrupt the boot process, manually boot from USB, and reconfigure U-Boot later, you will need a serial connection.

 I used an FT232R USB-to-serial adapter.
 On the Waveshare board’s GPIO header, the wiring is:

-• GND: Pin 6
+- GND: Pin 6

-• Board TX (to Adapter RX): Pin 8
+- Board TX (to Adapter RX): Pin 8

-• Board RX (to Adapter TX): Pin 10
+- Board RX (to Adapter TX): Pin 10

 To connect from my terminal, I used tio with the following command (adjust your /dev/tty.* path as needed):